 - Professor Andreas Heinemann, University of Zurich, Switzerland; and

-- Professor Raquel Xalabarder Plantada, Universitat Oberta de Catalunya.
+- Professor Raquel Xalabarder Plantada, Universitat Oberta de Catalunya, Spain.

-The Scientific Advisory Board convenes every year in the fall for a personal meeting.
+The Scientific Advisory Board, chaired by Andreas Heinemann, meets every year in the fall for a personal meeting.

 Board of Trustees